UXVirtual/text-adventure-ambiance/README.md

     *There was a problem setting your password* error when setting your Spotify password, ignore it and use the password you set anyway.

+    See the mopidy-spotify extension [Configuration](https://github.com/mopidy/mopidy-spotify#configuration) page for more information on configuring this file for Spotify.

+5. Install `lightsd` by following [these instructions](http://lightsd.readthedocs.io/en/latest/installation.html).

+6. If on OSX run `brew services start lopter/lightsd/lightsd` to install lightsd as a daemon so it runs in the background.

+## Running

-5. If on OSX, run the following command to launch `mopidy`:
+*  If on OSX, run the following command to launch `mopidy`.
+It will then be available to accept commands on port `6680`:

     ```
-    PYTHONPATH=$(brew --prefix)/lib/python2.7/site-packages mopidy
+    mopidy
     ```

+## JavaScript Library

+There is a [library available here](http://mopidy.readthedocs.io/en/latest/api/js/) that wraps the API and works with `npm`.